What kayak is the best for kayak sailing ?

 Our installation instructions are easy to follow, and you can call or email us for help any time you like.

-What size of sail is best for me
+What size of sail is best for my kayak ?

 If you are not sure of what size of Falcon Sail to order, it is a good idea to go with a 1.0 square meter sail.